siffi26/StructureFromMotion/Code/README.md

 Main source code is "GetFmatrix_Final.m"

-more detial description is refer to here "http://study.marearts.com/2011/11/8-point-algorithm-matlab-source-code.html"
+more detail description is refer to here "http://study.marearts.com/2011/11/8-point-algorithm-matlab-source-code.html"

 Thank you.